 Did you know that the U.S. Army Corps of Engineers is the leading provider of outdoor recreation on all Federally-managed public lands in the United States?
 With a recreation base that is primarily built around water, the Corps has a dedicated focus on water safety.
 The pages of the following web site will provide you with the opportunity to view current water safety materials available through the Corps program, as well as offer tips on programming, help you find a local point of contact and offer some useful downloadable information.
 Click here for the US Army Corps of Engineer's water safety web page.

 Texas 2016-2017 Hunting Seasons

 If you have any additional questions, please call the Waco Lake office at 254-756-5359.

-Dam Hike & Bike Access Points are closed
+Dam Hike & Bike Access Points are open

 Koehne Park is open

-Speegleville, Midway, Lacy Point and Koehne boat ramps are open
+Speegleville, Midway, Lacy Point, Flat Rock and Koehne are open

 Zebra mussels have been found in Waco Lake.
 However, steps are being taken to prevent the mussles from taking over the lake.
 And- for now- it might be working.

 Learn how to stop the spread of Zebra Mussels in Texas Lakes and Rivers

 Think you've caught the big one?
 To find out if the fish you caught is a